lividhen/lividhen.github.io/_tabs/guide.md

     - The windows version of HMRT can have some issues.
 If you run in to any just use the Linux sh script in Wsl.
 4. Select the option for Full Rebuild.

+Note: HMRT does not work in mac paralells.

 # The Fun Part!
 ---
 Skip to any section you would like to learn how to do.
 There is no particular order from this point on.